Syngenta shares jump on report of Monsanto takeover talks

 "This steadily increasing M&A story plus the activism theme we are seeing in U.S. chemicals mean that management teams in Europe are under more pressure to improve balance sheet efficiency and/or share prices," said Deutsche Bank analyst Virginie Boucher-Ferte.
 She rates the stock a "buy" with a 400-franc target price.

-A number of chemical companies in the United States, including DuPont DD.N and Dow Chemical Co DOW.N, have come under investor pressure to separate less stable businesses and increase shareholder returns.
+A number of chemical companies in the United States, including DuPont and Dow Chemical Co, have come under investor pressure to separate less stable businesses and increase shareholder returns.

 "Dow Chemicals' agro segment might also be available as management is under pressure to increase shareholder value," analysts at German brokerage MainFirst wrote in a note to clients.